Raffi Freedman-Gurspan: Political career

 On August 18, 2015, Freedman-Gurspan was hired by President Barack Obama as Outreach and Recruitment Director in the Presidential Personnel Office at the White House, becoming the first openly transgender person to work as a White House staffer.
-He subsequently appointed her as the White House’s primary LGBT liaison in 2016, making her the first openly transgender person in the role.
+He subsequently appointed her as the White House's primary LGBT liaison in 2016, making her the first openly transgender person in the role.
 She served in this role until January 6, 2017.
 On January 17, 2017, President Obama appointed her to a 5-year term as a member of the United States Holocaust Memorial Council, the Board of Trustees of the United States Holocaust Museum in Washington, DC.

 On April 3, 2017, Freedman-Gurspan rejoined the National Center for Transgender Equality as its new director of external relations.
-In this role she led and enhanced NCTE's organizing and public education efforts, and supported the organization’s policy and communications programs.
+In this role she led and enhanced NCTE's organizing and public education efforts, and supported the organization's policy and communications programs.

 In May 2019, Freedman-Gurspan left NCTE to become Deputy Campaign Director for the All on the Line Campaign, a project with a mission to end gerrymandering.

-In January 2022, Freedman-Gurspan was appointed by President Joe Biden to Deputy Director of Public Engagement at the U.S. Department of Transportation, where she works on behalf of U.S. Secretary of Transportation Pete Buttigeig.
+In January 2022, Freedman-Gurspan was appointed by President Joe Biden to deputy director of Public Engagement at the U.S. Department of Transportation, where she worked on behalf of U.S. Secretary of Transportation Pete Buttigeig.

+After nearly 11 years living in Washington, DC, in May 2025 Freedman-Gurspan returned to Boston and began working for Commonwealth of Massachusetts, Executive Office for Administration & Finance in the Federal Funds and Infrastructure Office as an Associate Director.
+She is an appointee in Governor Maura Healey's administration.